-Murphy’s Law, that is typically stated, says: ”Anything that can go wrong will go wrong”.
-Guess what: Explosions in recovery boiler operations are not a modern fairy tale, they happen in reality.
-And you don`t want to bear the consequences, which are very high damage to the boiler with long shutdown times needed to bring the boiler back into daily operations.
+Murphy’s Law states: ”Anything that can go wrong, will go wrong.”
+Guess what: explosions in recovery boiler operations are not a modern fairy tale, they happen in reality.
+And you don`t want to bear the consequences, which include significant damage to the boiler and shut-down times to bring the boiler back into daily operations.

-Continue quality assurance is the key to avoid unplanned downtime, as well as the associated costs.
-So let`s discuss these three critical spots in a recovery boiler, which must be checked regularly:
+Continued quality assurance is the key to avoid unplanned downtime and the associated costs.
+In this article we discuss the three critical spots in a recovery boiler, which must be checked regularly:

 1. Super heater corrosion